Fujifilm X100T vs Pentax K-5

-Both the X100T and the K-5 have been discontinued, but can regularly be found used on eBay.
+Both the X100T and the K-5 have been discontinued, but can regularly be found used on ebay.
 The K-5 was replaced by the Pentax K-5 II, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Pentax K-5 Manual.
+Further information on the features and operation of the X100T and K-5 can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Pentax K-5 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100T or the Pentax K-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.